 - create a situation where MBWA is an effective method and part of an overall management strategy and not a distraction

 - focus on improving your communication skills– to become better at getting your message across and to hear what the other person has to say

 - Understanding body language is especially important for MBWA because you are putting yourself and other people in an unexpected situation

-Below is the list of course benefits of our Management By Wandering Around (Mbwa) objectives
+Below is the list of course objectives of our Management By Wandering Around (Mbwa) course

 - Learn about management by wandering around (MBWA) and how it can benefit your management skills